Regulus343/SolidSite/readme.md

 You may use 'SolidSite', or another alias, but 'Site' is recommended for the sake of simplicity.
 SolidSite is now ready to go.

-Now, run publish the config file, `site.php`, from the command line:
+Now, publish the config file, `site.php`, as well as the views and JS file, from the command line:

 	php artisan vendor:publish